 "Box Office Poison"

-If you remember from my article on Bringing Up Baby (1938), in May of 1938, Katharine Hepburn was deemed “poison at the box office” by the Independent Theater Owners of America.
-Suddenly, Kate, who had been the darling of Hollywood just a few years earlier—even wining the Best Actress Oscar for her third film role—could do absolutely nothing right.
+In May of 1938, Katharine Hepburn was deemed “poison at the box office” by the Independent Theater Owners of America.
+Suddenly, Kate, who had been the darling of Hollywood just a few years earlier—even wining the Best Actress Oscar for her third film role—could do nothing right.

-Columbia Studios head, Harry Cohn, frustrated with the film’s failure, thought about taking out a billboard ad for the film that would simply read,
+Columbia Studios head, Harry Cohn, was frustrated with the film’s failure.
+He debated taking out a billboard ad for the film that would simply read:

 “What’s wrong with Katharine Hepburn?”